ychuest/MRLHGNN/README.md

-# GATCL2CD
+# MRLHGNN
-GATCL2CD is effective tool for drug repositioning and we are thankful that [Gu et al.](https://www.sciencedirect.com/science/article/pii/S0010482522008356) have published part of their data which can be used directly.
+MRLHGNN is effective tool for drug repositioning and we are thankful that [Gu et al.](https://www.sciencedirect.com/science/article/pii/S0010482522008356) have published part of their data which can be used directly.